StuyPulse/Advanced-Git-Activity-1/README.md

 Clone this repository.
 If you're reading this, you've already accessed it!

-Make any changes you want to the file titled activity.md (and specifically THAT FILE) and *MAKE SURE TO SAVE!*
+Make any changes you want to the file titled edit-me.md and *MAKE SURE TO SAVE!*

 Go to the branch icon on the side in VSCode, click the 3 dots, and then click Pull.